ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Greedy/Notes.md

 31. **K Centers Problem**
    - Use a greedy approach to select `K` centers such that the maximum distance between any point and its nearest center is minimized.

-32. **Minimum Cost of Ropes**
-   - Use a min-heap to connect the ropes.
-Combine the two smallest ropes, and repeat the process while minimizing total cost.

 33. **Find Smallest Number with Given Number of Digits and Sum of Digits**
    - Use a greedy approach to allocate the sum across the digits, starting from the most significant digit.